Spin Dynamics in van der Waals Magnetic Systems: Optical excitation and detection of magnetization dynamics

 Recently, magnetization dynamics in Cr$_2$Ge$_2$Te$_6$ nanoflakes have been studied by means of a two-color time-resolved Faraday rotation with a picosecond time resolution at cryogenic temperature ~\cite{zhang2020laser}.
 Below the Curie temperature, a pump beam of femtosecond pulses intensively heats the ferromagnet to produce instantaneous demagnetization and trigger the magnetization precession.
 By monitoring pump-induced magnetization dynamics in an external magnetic field $H_\mathrm{ext}$, the angular dependence of the precession frequency and the transverse spin relaxation time can be determined.

 Figure \ref{PP}a plots the pump-induced magnetization dynamics up to 1500 ps for $\theta_H=50^{\circ}$ at three external fields $H_\mathrm{ext}$ = 211, 418, and 680 mT.
 The time resolution of the pump–probe measurements is estimated to be 1.2 $\pm$ 0.01 ps (see inset of Fig. \ref{PP}a).
-This ultrafast process can be qualitatively understood by considering a drastic increase in the spin temperature leading to a reduction of both the magnetization $M$ and the effective magnetic field $H_\mathrm{eff}$.
+The experimental geometry is schematically described in Fig. \ref{PP}b.
+In an equilibrium state, the static magnetization remains along the total effective field $H_\mathrm{tot}=H_\mathrm{eff}+H_\mathrm{ext}$.
+The deviation of magnetization from the easy axis ($\theta_M$) thus reaches $\theta_H$ by increasing $H_\mathrm{ext}$.
+The ultrafast magnetization dynamics can be qualitatively understood by considering a drastic increase in the spin temperature leading to a reduction of both the magnetization $M$ and the effective magnetic field $H_\mathrm{eff}$.
+The total magnetic field ($H_\mathrm{tot}$) is modified to tilt the magnetization ($M$) away from its equilibrium direction.
 After spin cooling of a few picoseconds, $M$ recovers its magnetization saturation value while the electron temperature cools through phonon emission.
 The change of magnetization as a function of time delay $\Delta M(\Delta t)$ probed by the Faraday rotation can be phenomenally described as